+Abundance is estimated from two summer/fall shipboard surveys conducted within 300 nmi of the coasts of California, Oregon and Washington in 2001 (Barlow and Forney 2007) and 2005 (Forney 2007).
 The abundance of striped dolphins in this region appears to be variable between years and may be affected by oceanographic conditions, as with other odontocete species (Forney 1997, Forney and Barlow 1998).
 Because animals may spend time outside the U.S. Exclusive Economic Zone as oceanographic conditions change, a multi-year average abundance estimate is the most appropriate for management within U.S. waters.
-The 1996-2001 weighted average abundance estimate for California, Oregon and Washington waters based on the above two ship surveys is 13,934 (CV = 0.53) striped dolphins (Barlow 2003).
+The 2001-2005 geometric mean abundance estimate for California, Oregon and Washington waters based on the 2001 and 2005 ship surveys is 17,925 (CV=0.37) striped dolphins (Barlow and Forney 2007, Forney 2007).